 |History & State of the Art Report About

-Protection of the Skull and Brain
+Protection of the TMJ, Base of Skull

 In nearly two decades and three independent biomechanical studies sponsored by NFL Charities and NOCSAE in 1993(1), performed by Wayne State in 2005(2), and a study fully funded by the NFL with Biokinetics in 2011(3), the relative effectiveness of the dual arch mouth guard (more properly identified as a “jaw-joint protector” as opposed to a “mouth guard” for protecting teeth) was well established.
 The latest tests in 2011, using two different head forms with articulated jaws with instrumentation above the condyle and into the TMJ (i.e. Temporal Mandibular Joint) measuring linear force, validated using an impact force standard for all head-contact sports, including football helmets.

 BPI’s line of proprietary jaw joint protection devices (i.e. Brain-Pad Jaw-Joint Protector™) was first designed for a professional boxer, Jesse Ferguson, in the late 1980’s who was having symptoms of a lack of balance and nausea every time an impact was delivered to the left side of his jaw.
 When this intra-oral appliance (i.e. the precursor product to the Brain-Pad Jaw-Joint Protector™) was introduced to him and stabilized his lower jaw by positioning it slightly down and forward, his symptoms did not continue and he continued his career as a professional boxer for eight more years.